-Copies of Dream House will be available for purchase and signing by Mr. Dietz.
+Copies of Dream House (see below) will be available for purchase at the event.

 Previous Event: Janet Wallach